aichampionslearn/aichampionslearn.github.io/docs/python.md

-# Welcome to the All things Python !
-Hurray This has been updated v01
+## Welcome to the All things Python !

 01 Getting Started with Python: